rilldata/rill/DEVELOPER-GUIDE.md

 `--project` is optional.
 Will default to current directory if not specified.

 ## Local testing
-Tests use pre-generated data.
-Run this to generate them,
+The test suite uses pre-generated data.
+Thus, you will need to run the following command before running the tests:
 ```
 npm run generate-test-data
 ```
 csv and parquet files for AdBids, AdImpressions and User datasets are generated under /data

+Check test/generator/types for schema for AdBids, AdImpressions and User.

 Run this for test,
 ```